-A New Hampshire native, Laura taught middle and high school English, math, and special education in the Boston area for nearly a decade, and now lives in Los Angeles and works as an elementary school special education teacher.
+A New Hampshire native, Laura taught middle and high school English, math, and special education in the Boston and Los Angeles areas for ten years.
 She holds Massachusetts and California teaching licenses in special education, math, and English, as well as a B.A. in English from Northeastern University, a Masters of Arts in Teaching from Tufts University, and a graduate certificate in special education from Simmons University.
-In addition to her teaching experience, Laura has tutored students in-person and virtually for the past several years in SAT and ACT prep (all sections), as well as college essay composition and academic subject content.
+In addition to her teaching experience, Laura has tutored students in-person and virtually for the past several years in SAT and ACT prep (all sections), as well as college essay composition, executive functioning skills, and academic subject content.
+She also works as a special education advocate with a law firm to help families navigate the special education process.
 Laura believes that all students are capable of achieving success, and works with each student by meeting them at their current level and helping them to identify and make progress towards their goals.
-When she’s not teaching or tutoring, Laura enjoys singing, traveling, and gardening.
+When she’s not teaching or tutoring, Laura enjoys singing, songwriting, traveling, and gardening.

-Quintana earned Bachelor of Science degrees in Psychology and Family & Human Development from Arizona State University.
-She has worked as a tutor and teaching assistant for students in grades 2-12 for almost a decade in different subjects, including AP classes and test preparation (SAT, ACT, ISEE and SSAT).
+Quintana (Q) earned Bachelor of Science degrees in Psychology and Family & Human Development from Arizona State University.
+She has worked as a tutor and teaching assistant for students in grades 2-12 for over a decade in different subjects, including AP classes and test preparation (SAT, ACT, ISEE and SSAT).
 After college, she directed her passion for development and teaching into helping students with special needs, working with students whose ages ranged from 18 months to 22-years and delivering ABA services both in home and at school.
-Quintana moved to Boston for graduate school, earning an M.A. in Psychology from Boston University.
-Currently, she works as a Research Assistant at Dana-Farber Cancer Institute.
+Q moved to Boston for graduate school, earning an M.A. in Psychology from Boston University.
+Currently, she works as a Program Manager for Quality & Metrics at Dana-Farber Cancer Institute.
 Outside of work, she enjoys watching hockey and dreams of someday having a corgi.

 Roxanna has been a Natick resident for her entire life.
 She graduated from Boston University with a B.S. in Human Physiology and an M.S. in Oral Health Sciences before proceeding to Tufts School of Dental Medicine where she received her D.M.D.
 Her tutoring career began with tutoring her peers as a service project for National Honor Society and also through tutoring elementary aged students in an after school program during high school.
 In dental school, she volunteered her time tutoring students at a nearby middle school.
 Currently she works as a dentist, but she has enjoyed tutoring so much that she has stayed on to work in her free time.
 Her subject specialties include Math, the Sciences, and the ACT.
 She has a strong passion for standardized testing because she believes it is very straightforward once you understand all of its nuances.
 In her free time Roxanna enjoys baking, going to the beach, watching Boston sports and traveling.

-Samantha recently completed her PhD in population health at Northeastern University after getting her MPH at George Washington University.
+Samantha recently completed her PhD in population health at Northeastern University and is currently a postdoctoral scholar at George Washington University.
+Prior to Northeastern, she completed her MPH also at George Washington.
 Because of her passion for teaching, she hopes to use her PhD to teach at a university while doing research in public health.
 She has been tutoring SAT and ACT prep for many years and finds working with adolescents to be extremely rewarding – she has put in as many as 40 tutoring hours in a single week!
 Having taken the GRE twice in recent years, she understands firsthand the difficulty of planning and executing a strategy to master a standardized test, and also knows the payoff that comes with hard work and perseverance.
 Samantha prides herself on student score improvement and her ability to identify and remediate very specific student weaknesses, both in content and strategy.
 In her free time, she loves to travel, crochet, cook, and hike.
 She has been to 10 different countries in the past few years!

 Steve grew up in Newton, went to Newton North High School, then attended Washington University in St Louis.
 He has an MS from the Columbia University Graduate School of Journalism and an MAT from Simmons College.
 In 1995, he left his job as a sports journalist in Pennsylvania and started teaching English back home.
 He has never once regretted the switch.
 He’s taught at Belmont High School, Newton North High School, and, for the past 15 years, at Wellesley High School.
 Each year he makes sure he teaches a mix of ages and abilities, from honors seniors to ninth graders just acquainting themselves with the challenges of high school.
 Steve writes everyday and is passionate about language, about how to read to enrich your mind and life, and about how to craft sentences that are clear and concise, sharp and stylistic.
 As a tutor, he strives for clarity and directness and loves seeing his students gain knowledge that leads to confidence.
 When not teaching, Steve cherishes the time he spends with his daughter—they particularly like climbing mountains, walking their dog, Nico, and reading good stories out loud.